scalastic/scalastic.github.io/_posts/en/2024-10-03-hexagonal-architecture-domain.markdown

 - **Naming and responsibility distinctions:**

-    - Inbound interfaces are often named with the **`ApiPort`** suffix, reflecting their role as an application programming interface (API) for offered operations.
+    - Inbound interfaces can be named with the **`ApiPort`** suffix, reflecting their role as application interfaces (API) for the provided operations.
     - They focus on the **functional logic** and **services** the application provides to users.

 - **Handling return values and exceptions:**